850 Cassatt Road 100 Berwyn Park

-Bryan R. Cogliano, CFP® - Private Wealth Advisor
+Bryan R. Cogliano, CFP® - Certified Financial Planner™ Practitioner

-Mr. Bryan R. Cogliano, CFP® graduated with honors from West Chester University with a degree in Finance in 2001.
-He furthered his education and obtained the prestigious CFP® mark in 2005.
-These marks identify those individuals who have met the rigorous education and ethical requirements of the CFP Board, and have successfully completed financial planning course work to have passed the CFP® exam.
+Bryan R. Cogliano, CFP®, graduated with honors from West Chester University with a degree in Finance in 2001.
+Bryan furthered his education and obtained the prestigious CFP® mark in 2005.
+These marks identify those individuals who have met and continue to meet the rigorous education and ethical requirements of the CFP® Board of Standards and buy 25 other distinct organizations affiliated with the Financial Planning Standards Board.

-Bryan is committed to focusing on the needs of family-owned businesses, entrepreneurs, as well as accomplished individuals and professionals.
-In this capacity, his clientele include some leading families and entrepreneurs in the Delaware Valley, Seven Mile Island and Southern Delaware / Eastern Shore, Maryland Region(s).
+Bryan's practice is committed to focusing on the needs of family-owned businesses and entrepreneurs; as well as accomplished individuals and professionals.
+In this capacity, his clientele includes many prominent families, individuals, and professionals in the Delaware Valley, Seven Mile Island, and Southern Delaware/Eastern Shore, Maryland Region(s).

-Bryan and his wife, Stephanie, have three children and reside in Lower Pottsgrove, PA.
-Mr. and Mrs. Cogliano are actively involved in charitable work at The Children's Hospital of Philadelphia and the Philadelphia Ronald McDonald House.
+Bryan and his wife, Stephanie, have four children and reside in Lower Pottsgrove, PA.
+They are actively involved in charitable work at the Children's Hospital of Philadelphia.
+Bryan is also actively involved in volunteering and coaching youth baseball with his 3 sons.

 Elaine Greer - Practice Manager

-Ms. Elaine Greer has been the Practice Manager for Bryan R. Cogliano, CFP® and Frank B. Hanna, Jr. ChFC® , since April 2013 and has over 14 years of experience in the financial services industry.
-Elaine is responsible for the daily operational functionality of the Practice.
+Elaine Greer has been the Practice Manager for Bryan R. Cogliano, CFP® and Frank B. Hanna, Jr., ChFC® since April 2013 and has over 14 years of experience in the financial services industry.
+Elaine is responsible for the daily functionality of the Practice.

 In her prior position, Elaine was an Associate Vice President for a municipal bond firm in the Chester County area for over 12 years.
-During that tenure, Elaine started as an Administrative Proposal Specialist completing requests for Financial Proposals to Counties, School Districts and Governmental Agencies throughout the United States.
-After 2 years of service, she was promoted to Associate Vice President in which she began building a relationship with Financial Advisors and Bond Counsel assisting with the structuring and execution of various derivative and investment products for governmental, not-for-profit, and corporate clients in conjuction with Wall Street Firms.
+During that tenure, Elaine started as an Administrative Proposal Specialist completing requests for Financial Proposals to Counties, School Districts, and Government Agencies throughout the United States.
+After 2 years of service, she was promoted to Associate Vice President in which she began building a relationship with Financial Advisors and Bond Counsel assisting with the structuring and execution of various derivative and investment products for governmental, not-for-profit, and corporate clients in conjunction with Wall Street Firms.
 She was also responsible for tracking the bond closings and confirming funding of the transactions.
-At the end of her tenure with the firm, they completed over $32 Billion of Municipial Bond Transactions.
+At the end of her tenure with the firm, they completed over $32 Billion of Municipal Bond Transactions.

 Elaine lives in the Chester County area with her husband and 2 children.